-Subject to approval of shareholders at the forthcoming Annual General Meeting, in line with the Group's dividend policy and MAS recommendations, the Board is recommending proposing a first and final one-tier tax exempt dividend of 1.5 cents per share and no special dividend for FY2020 (FY2019: First and final one-tier tax exempt dividend of 2 cents per share and a special one-tier tax exempt dividend of 1.5 cents per share).
-The total distribution of 1.5 cents per share for the year will amount to approximately \$2.38 million.
-The dividend shall be paid in cash as the Board deemed that it is not cost-beneficial to offer scrip dividend.
+Subject to approval of shareholders at the forthcoming Annual General Meeting, the Board is recommending a first and final one-tier tax exempt dividend of 2.0 cents per share and a special one-tier tax exempt dividend of 2.0 cents per share for FY2021.
+The total distribution of 4.0 cents per share for the year will amount to approximately \$6.35 million.